-The primary purpose of the Institutional Review Board (IRB) is to assure the safety, rights, welfare and dignity of human subjects.
-The mission of the IRB is to determine whether research conducted by faculty, staff, employees, and students affiliated with Carroll College complies with applicable law, institutional policies, and standards of professional conduct and practice while embracing the mission of Carroll College.
-Specifically, the IRB is the group given responsibility by Carroll College to review research proposals that involve the use of human subjects.
+The primary purpose of the Institutional Review Board (IRB) is to assure the safety, rights, welfare, and dignity of human subjects.
+The mission of the IRB is to determine whether research conducted by faculty, staff, employees, and students affiliated with Carroll College complies with applicable law, institutional policies, and standards of professional conduct and practice, while embracing the mission of Carroll College.
+Specifically, the IRB is given responsibility by Carroll College to review research proposals that involve the use of human subjects.

-The IRB application and templates for supporting documents are available in the Carroll College Portal, under Campus resources and IRB Documents, linked here.
+The IRB application and templates for supporting documents are available on this web page.

 What Types of Projects Require IRB Approval?

-As a student, faculty or staff member of Carroll College, if you are doing research (including a class project or honors thesis) that involves collecting information or data about human subjects, or testing/measuring human participants in any way, you need to know the following:
+If you are a student, faculty or staff member of Carroll College, doing research that involves collecting information or data about human subjects, or testing/measuring human participants in any way, you need to know the following:

 - You need to have Institutional Review Board (IRB) approval before you involve human subjects in your research.

-- If you do not have IRB approval for your research, your research project cannot be recognized by Carroll College and will not be accepted to fulfill academic requirements that require IRB approval.
+- If you do not have IRB approval for human-subjects research (unless it is exempt from IRB oversight), your research project will not be recognized by Carroll College and will not be accepted to fulfill academic requirements that require IRB approval.

-- The IRB cannot review research that has already been conducted.
+- The IRB will not review and give retrospective approval for research that has already been conducted.

-Independent student research projects in which human subjects are involved, either directly or through use of data about them, require IRB approval.
-Examples of such projects include research projects conducted by Carroll College honors students in conjunction with honors requirements; projects by students individually enrolled in an independent study or research practicum with a professor; and projects by students planning to present their findings at a state, regional, or national conference.
+Independent student research projects in which human subjects are involved, either directly or through the use of their data, require IRB approval.
+Examples of such projects include research projects conducted by Carroll College honors students in conjunction with honors requirements; projects by students individually enrolled in an independent study or research practicum with a professor; and projects by students planning to present their findings at a conference or Carroll's Student Undergraduate Research Festival (SURF).